|Click Here to Sign|

 2. DATA PROCESSING

 2.1.
 Scope and Roles.
-This DPA applies when Personal Data is Processed by Gong strictly on behalf of Customer, as part of Gong’s provision of the Service.
+This DPA applies when Personal Data is Processed by Gong strictly on behalf of Customer, as part of Gong’s provision of the Services.
 In this context and for the purposes of the GDPR or any similar Data Protection Laws, Customer is the data Controller and Gong is the data Processor; and for the purposes of the CCPA (to the extent applicable), Customer is the Business and Gong is the Service Provider.

 2.3.
 Type of Personal Data and Categories of Data Subjects.
-Customer and Authorized Users determine the identity of the persons which are part of the conversations and content analyzed by the Service, and the type and nature of any Personal Data (if any) exchanged in such conversations or included in such content.
+Customer and Authorized Users determine the identity of the persons which are part of the conversations and content analyzed by the Services, and the type and nature of any Personal Data (if any) exchanged in such conversations or included in such content.
 Gong has no control over the identity of the data subjects whose Personal Data is processed on behalf of Customer and over the types of Personal Data Processed.
-At Customer’s selection, the Service may also be used to capture voice identifiers relating to Authorized Users, for speaker identification and call cataloging purposes.
+At Customer’s selection, the Services may also be used to capture voice identifiers relating to Authorized Users, for speaker identification and call cataloging purposes.

 2.4.
 Customer’s Processing of Personal Data; Instructions.
 Customer shall, in its use of the Service, only submit or otherwise have Personal Data Processed in accordance with the requirements of Data Protection Laws.
 Gong will only Process Personal Data on behalf of and in accordance with Customer’s reasonable instructions.
-Customer instructs Gong to Process Personal Data for the following purposes: (i) Processing related to the Service in accordance with the Agreement; (ii) Processing to comply with other reasonable instructions provided by Customer where such instructions are consistent with the Agreement; (iii) rendering Personal Data fully and irrevocably anonymous and non-personal, in accordance with applicable standards recognized by Data Protection Laws and guidance issued thereunder; and (iv) Processing as required under any applicable laws to which Gong is subject, and/or as required by a court of competent jurisdiction or other competent governmental or semi-governmental authority, provided that Gong shall inform Customer of the legal requirement before Processing, unless prohibited under such law or requirement.
+Customer instructs Gong to Process Personal Data for the following purposes: (i) Processing related to the Services in accordance with the Agreement; (ii) Processing to comply with other reasonable instructions provided by Customer where such instructions are consistent with the Agreement; (iii) rendering Personal Data fully and irrevocably anonymous and non-personal, in accordance with applicable standards recognized by Data Protection Laws and guidance issued thereunder; and (iv) Processing as required under any applicable laws to which Gong is subject, and/or as required by a court of competent jurisdiction or other competent governmental or semi-governmental authority, provided that Gong shall inform Customer of the legal requirement before Processing, unless prohibited under such law or requirement.
 For the avoidance of doubt, Customer’s instructions for the Processing of Personal Data shall comply with Data Protection Laws.
 Customer shall have sole responsibility for the accuracy, quality, and legality of Personal Data and the means by which Customer acquired Personal Data.
-Without limitation, Customer will provide all necessary notices to relevant Data Subjects, including a description of the Service, and secure all necessary permissions and consents, or other applicable lawful grounds for Processing Personal Data pursuant to this DPA, and shall indemnify, defend and hold harmless any claim, damages or fine against Gong arising from any failure to acquire or use the Personal Data with legal consent or legitimate business purpose or in violation of any data protection legal requirement.
+Without limitation, Customer will provide all necessary notices to relevant Data Subjects, including a description of the Services, and secure all necessary permissions and consents, or other applicable lawful grounds for Processing Personal Data pursuant to this DPA, and shall indemnify, defend and hold harmless any claim, damages or fine against Gong arising from any failure to acquire or use the Personal Data with legal consent or legitimate business purpose or in violation of any data protection legal requirement.
 Gong will inform Customer, if in Gong’s opinion an instruction infringes any provision under any Data Protection Laws and will be under no obligation to follow such instruction, until the matter is resolved in good-faith between the parties.

 To the extent that Gong cannot comply with an instruction from Customer, (i) Gong shall promptly inform Customer, providing relevant details of the problem, (ii) Gong may, without any kind of liability to Customer, temporarily cease all Processing of the affected Personal Data (other than securely storing such data) and/or suspend access to the Customer’s account, and (iii) if the parties do not agree on a resolution to the issue in question and the costs thereof, Customer may, as its sole remedy, terminate the Agreement and this DPA with respect to the affected Processing.
-Customer will have no further claims against Gong (including, without limitation, requesting refunds for the Service) pursuant to the termination of the Agreement and the DPA as described in this paragraph.
+Customer will have no further claims against Gong (including, without limitation, requesting refunds for the Services) pursuant to the termination of the Agreement and the DPA as described in this paragraph.

 2.5.
 CCPA Standard of Care; No Sale of Personal Information.
 Gong acknowledges and confirms that it does not receive or process any Personal Information as consideration for any services or other items that Gong provides to Customer under the Agreement.
 Gong shall not have, derive, or exercise any rights or benefits regarding Personal Information Processed on Customer’s behalf, and may use and disclose Personal Information solely for the purposes for which such Personal Information was provided to it, as stipulated in the Agreement and this DPA.
 Gong certifies that it understands the rules, requirements and definitions of the CCPA and agrees to refrain from selling (as such term is defined in the CCPA) any Personal Information Processed hereunder, without Customer’s prior written consent, nor taking any action that would cause any transfer of Personal Information to or from Gong under the Agreement or this DPA to qualify as “selling” such Personal Information under the CCPA.
-For the avoidance of doubt, Gong will not use, retain or disclose Personal Information for any purpose other than providing the Service.
+For the avoidance of doubt, Gong will not use, retain or disclose Personal Information for any purpose other than providing the Services.

 Taking into account the nature of the Processing, Gong will reasonably assist Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of Customer’s obligation to respond to requests for exercising the Data Subjects’ rights under the GDPR or other Data Protection Laws, to request access, rectification or deletion of Personal Data, to restrict or object to further processing of such data, to receive a portable copy thereof, or to request not to be subject to automated individual decision-making.
 Gong will further reasonably assist Customer, upon Customer’s reasonable request, in ensuring compliance with Customer’s obligations in connection with the security of Processing, notification of a Personal Data Breach to supervisory authorities and affected Data Subjects, Customer’s data protection impact assessments and Customer’s prior consultation with supervisory authorities, insofar as it relates to Gong’s Processing of Personal Data under this DPA, and to the extent Customer does not otherwise have access to the relevant information, and that such information is available to Gong.
 Except for negligible costs, Customer will promptly reimburse Gong with costs and expenses incurred by Gong in connection with the provision of assistance to Customer under this DPA.